Nureni82/hosting-parsons-on-github-template/IntroToParsonsProblems/FirstExample.md

 title: Introduction To Parson's Problems
 ---

+#### The goal is for you to get used to using the Parson's Problem tool itself.

 ## Directions:

 <div style="text-align: justify">
-<p>The goal is for you to get used to using the Parson's Problem tool itself.</p>
 <p>Construct a working program by dragging & dropping lines from the left to the right.
 You'll need to change the order of the lines and you'll need to adjust the indentation correctly.</p>
 <p>The code should print out the message "Welcome to BIT 115", inside of a correctly formed Java program.
 It doesn't have to do anything other than that</p>
 </div>